robinmoisson/staticrypt/README.md

                                       use that instead.     [string] [default: null]
       -r, --recursive                 Whether to recursively encrypt the input directory.          [boolean] [default: false]
-          --remember                  Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) password in localStorage when entered by the user.
+          --remember                  Integer: expiration in days of the "Remember me" checkbox that will save the (salted + hashed) password in localStorage when entered
+                                      by the user.
 Set to "false" to hide the box.
-Default:
-                                      "0", no expiration.      [number] [default: 0]
+                                      Default: "0", no expiration.      [default: 0]
       -s, --salt                      Generate a config file or set the salt manually.
 Pass a 32-character-long hexadecimal
                                       string to use as salt, or leave empty to